Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Before we jump directly into our third quarter results, I'd like to provide an update on our external reporting structure expected to begin in the first quarter of next year.
 Let's move onto slide 3.

 As we worked through the closing of the merger, we are currently assessing our reporting structure along with our externally-reported segments.
-The reporting of this year's third quarter and fourth quarter will most likely to remain consistent to the manner in which Knight and Swift have reported in the past.
+The reporting of this year's third quarter and fourth quarter will most likely remain consistent to the manner in which Knight and Swift have reported in the past.
 For example, Knight will report results on its Trucking and Logistics segments whereas Swift will provide results for its Truckload, Dedicated, Refrigerated, and Intermodal segments.

-And we'll be performing a full review of the reporting structure and any potential changes to the structure most likely to begin in the first quarter of 2018.
+And we'll be performing a full review of the reporting structure and any potential changes to the structure will most likely begin in the first quarter of 2018.
 At that time if any changes are deemed appropriate, we'll provide a prior two-year recasted results reflective of any change.
 Hopefully, this will help many of you as you update your models accordingly.
 As it relates to EPS, both a GAAP and adjusted EPS metric will be provided going forward.

 As I'm sure you can appreciate, we view these integration efforts as a top priority and are fully committed to a successful transition.
 Our leadership teams continue to work together to identify both revenue and cost synergies between both companies.
 As we work through this process, we will refrain from providing earnings guidance until we feel it's appropriate.
-So with that, I'll now recap our third quarter results starting with slide 4.
+So with that, I will now recap our third quarter results starting with slide 4.

 As in quarters past, the table above compares third quarter revenue and earnings metrics on a year-over-year basis.
-An important item to note however is that due to the accounting requirements associated with the merger transaction such as ours, 2017's figures include Knight Transportation's full third quarter results, combined with 22 days of Swift Transportation's third quarter results, dictated by the merger close date, which was the end of the day on September 8th.
+An important item to note however is that due to the accounting requirements associated with a merger transaction such as ours, 2017's figures include Knight Transportation's full third quarter results, combined with 22 days of Swift Transportation's third quarter results, dictated by the merger close date, which was the end of the day on September 8.

 2016 figures represent Knight Transportation's historically-reported results.
 Due to this unique circumstance, year-over-year comparisons at the consolidated level are less meaningful.
 The basic and diluted share count also only represents 22 days of Swift.
 Please refer to the most recently-filed S-4 for an estimate of the share count moving forward.

 We have provided adjusted financial information that excludes merger-related expenses, amortization of the intangibles associated with the merger, as well as software impairment, which was recognized within the third quarter.
-We believe the comparability of the above results have improved by excluding these expenses that are unrelated to our core operations.
+We believe the comparability of our results is improved by excluding these expenses that are unrelated to our core operations.

 Adjusted operating income increased 19.2% year-over-year to approximately $44 million while our adjusted earnings per share were $0.25 compared to $0.29 in the same quarter last year.

 Now, on to slide 5.
 Our third quarter consolidated revenue, excluding tucking fuel surcharge increased dramatically year-over-year due to the addition of Swift's 22 days of revenue.
-Excluding the revenue related Swift, our revenue excluding trucking fuel surcharge decreased 1.5%.
+Excluding the revenue related to Swift, our revenue excluding trucking fuel surcharge decreased 1.5%.
 Adjusted net income increased 7.3% to $25.5 million.
 We continue to experience a tightening market in the third quarter and remain confident capacity will become more constrained over the coming quarters, allowing us to increase the productivity of our fleet and improve our overall yields.

 Turning to slide 6.
 We view a strong balance sheet as a competitive advantage.
 We also believe it provides operating and strategic flexibility.
 Following the merger, our net debt is $824 million and our shareholder equity is $4.8 billion.
 We feel this debt level is very manageable and have plans to delever going forward.

 At the end of September, we successfully closed on a new credit facility, which will reduce our annual interest expense by roughly $2.7 million going forward.
-As of the end of the third quarter, we have built cash and cash equivalents of $136.4 million and expect to increase the free cash flow generated by the company.
-We would plan to deploy this capital towards accelerating, deleveraging, capital returns as well as future growth initiatives.
+As of the end of the third quarter, we have built up cash and cash equivalents of $136.4 million and expect to increase the free cash flow generated by the company.
+We would plan to deploy this capital towards accelerating deleveraging, capital returns as well as future growth initiatives.

 I will now turn it over to Dave Jackson.